vladkhmarenko/vladkhmarenko/README.md

 ## 📚 About Me

-I am a student studying at the Faculty of Applied Mathematics and Computer Science at the Belarussian State University with great desire to apply knowledge in practice.
+I am studying at the Faculty of Applied Mathematics and Computer Science at the Belarussian State University with great desire to apply knowledge in practice.
 I am looking for a job or internship to enrich my knowledge of IT industry and develop my skills in software testing.

 ## 🛠️ Technologies & Tools